-Our team at Meat Shop Drop has taken very strict security measures to ensure that no personal data of our customer is compromised, used or accessed in an unauthorised way, altered or disclosed.
-Moreover, only those employees, agents and other third parties access this information who have a business need to know.
+Our team at Meat Shop Online has taken very strict security measures to ensure that no personal data of our customers is compromised, used or accessed in an unauthorized way, altered, or disclosed.
+Moreover, only those employees, agents, and other third parties access this information who have a business need to know.
 They will only process the personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.